Mutual detectability: a targeted SETI strategy that avoids the SETI Paradox: Application to transiting planets in the Earth's transit zone

 Whilst we have game-theory incentive to transmit to super-solar luminosity F and A-type stars hosting transiting Earth-analogues in the ETZ, such hosts are comparatively rare.
 Assuming a Kroupa form for the stellar initial mass function \citep{2001MNRAS.322..231K}, super-solar mass stars are around 10 times rarer than sub-solar mass stars above the hydrogen-burning limit.
 Furthermore, exoplanet occurrence studies show that HZ Earth-analogues around M-type stars may be significantly more common than around more luminous hosts. \cite{Bryson_2020} find an occurrence rate of $0.015^{+0.011}_{-0.007}$ planets per host for planets around GK-type stars with orbital period and radius within 20\% of Earth's.
 Using a different selection pipeline, \cite{2015ApJ...807...45D} find an occurrence rate of $0.16^{+0.17}_{-0.07}$ for HZ planets of radius 1--1.5~$R_{\oplus}$ around M-type stars.
 Whilst significant arguments have been put forward against sustainable life being hosted around M dwarf stars, recent research indicates that it may be possible for planets within the HZ of M-dwarfs stars to host long-lived oceans of water \citep{2020MNRAS.496.3786M}.
 Some aspects of M-dwarf environments may even be advantageous for supporting life \citep{2016PhR...663....1S}.

 Taking current evidence of the planet occurrence rate in combination with the stellar mass function, it appears that HZ Earth-like planets are far more likely to be found around sub-solar hosts.
-Any SETI-capable life on such systems have more game-theoretic motivation to engage in METI with us than vice-versa, making the SETI-Paradox an unstable equilibrium solution from a game-theory perspective, even if we choose to remain silent.
+Any SETI-capable life on such systems have more game-theoretic motivation to engage in METI with us than vice-versa, making the SETI Paradox an unstable equilibrium solution from a game-theory perspective, even if we choose to remain silent.

-Figure~\ref{fig:sig} shows $S/S_{\oplus}$ for 74 confirmed exoplanets that have $T_{\rm eq}$ within 30\% of $T_{\oplus} = 255$~K. Only one of these systems, K2-155~d \citep{2018AJ....155..124H,2018MNRAS.476L..50D}, is located within the ETZ.
-K2-155~d is a super-Earth located around a bright M-dwarf host that lies just $0.^{\circ}16$ south of the Ecliptic plane.
+Figure~\ref{fig:sig} shows the relative intrinsic transit signal strength, $S/S_{\oplus}$, for 74 confirmed exoplanets that have $T_{\rm eq}$ within 30\% of $T_{\oplus} = 255$~K. Only one of these systems, K2-155~d \citep{2018AJ....155..124H,2018MNRAS.476L..50D}, is located within the ETZ.
+K2-155~d is a potentially habitable super-Earth orbiting a bright M-dwarf host that lies just $0.^{\circ}16$ south of the Ecliptic plane at a distance of around 60~pc from Earth.
 Using the measured stellar and planet parameters from Tables~1 and 2 of \cite{2018MNRAS.476L..50D}, the relative signal strength for K2-155~d is $S/S_{\oplus} = 3.3$, which means that we have better CDI about it than a civilization on K2-155~d would have about Earth.
 In this case the game-theory onus falls on us to transmit to K2-155~d.
-However, the absence of HZ planets with $S < S_{\oplus}$ within the ETZ is mostly due to the fact that this region has not yet been thoroughly surveyed for transiting planets around sub-solar luminosity hosts.
+However, the absence of HZ planets with $S < S_{\oplus}$ within the ETZ is almost entirely due to the fact that this region has not yet been thoroughly surveyed for transiting planets around sub-solar luminosity hosts.
+Around 60\% of the ETZ will be surveyed for transiting planets as part of the extended NASA TESS mission.